Local Harmonic Approximation to Quantum Mean Force Gibbs State: LHA and an Estimate of its Error

 where $\Tilde{\rho}_{q}(Q_q,\eta)$ is the MFGS for a HO with frequency $\omega_q$, coupled to the same bath as the original system, and $\Tilde{Z}_q$ is the corresponding partition function for the HO-bath system which depends on $V(q)$ only through the effective frequency, $\omega_q$.
 We highlight that both $\Tilde{\rho}_q$ and $\Tilde{Z}_q$ are straightforward to compute since the HO-bath system is Gaussian and thus exactly solvable \cite{grabert1988quantum, weiss2012quantum}.
-Although we have expressed $\rho(q,\eta)$ in terms of the Gaussian state of a HO, we stress that \autoref{eqn: LHA concise version} is generally not Gaussian with respect to $q$.
-This is because the potential, $V(q)$, remains completely arbitrary and all quantities on the right hand side of \autoref{eqn: LHA concise version} are explicit or implicit functions of this potential.
+Although we have expressed $\rho(q,\eta)$ in terms of the Gaussian state of an HO, we stress that \autoref{eqn: LHA concise version} is generally not Gaussian with respect to $q$.
+This is because the potential, $V(q)$, remains completely arbitrary and all quantities on the right-hand side of \autoref{eqn: LHA concise version} are explicit or implicit functions of this potential.

-While we have derived the LHA [\autoref{eqn: LHA concise version}] under the assumption of either strong coupling or large temperature, we note that it is exact for arbitrary coupling and temperature when the potential is actually harmonic, i.e. when $V(q)=a q +b q^2$ for some $a$ and $b$, no matter how large $\delta(\tau)$ becomes.
+While the LHA formalism, as expressed in \autoref{eqn: LHA concise version}, is derived under the assumption of either strong coupling or large temperature, we note that it is exact for arbitrary coupling and temperature when the potential is actually harmonic, i.e. when $V(q)=a q +b q^2$ for some $a$ and $b$, no matter how large $\delta(\tau)$ becomes.
 We therefore expect \autoref{eqn: LHA concise version} to also be accurate even at weak coupling and low temperature, where $\delta(\tau)$ may not be small, as long as the third and higher derivatives of the potential are relatively small.
 This gives our result great flexibility in its range of validity.

 One possible problem with the LHA is that when $V_2(q) < 0$, e.g., near the maxima of the potential $V(q)$, the effective frequency of the HO defined in \autoref{eqn:potential expansion} becomes imaginary, so the HO is inverted \cite{barton1986quantum, subramanyan2021physics, baskoutas1993quantum} (see the orange curve in Fig.~\ref{fig:harmonic_fitting}).
 For an inverted HO, the potential is unbounded from below as $q\to \pm \infty$, so the MFGS for the HO, $\tilde{\rho}_q$ in \autoref{eqn: LHA concise version}, is unphysical, unnormalisable, and gives divergent observables, e.g. $\braket{\Hat{q}^2}=\infty$.
 However, we show in Appendix.~\ref{Appendix: deviation integral} that as long as $ V_2(q) > -V_P$, for some $V_P>0$, the combination $\tilde{Z}_q \tilde{\rho}_q$ can still be finite, where the quantity $\tilde{Z}_q \tilde{\rho}_q$ amounts to an unnormalised path integral which has its important contribution still coming from a finite deviation from the constant path $q(\tau)=q$, as required for LHA to work for general potentials.